 Advertising & Affiliates

 - Skimlinks – This has been a total game-changer in my affiliate marketing.
 I learned about it from Tasha’s eBook mentioned above, and it makes using affiliate links immensely easier.
 A simple widget allows any product links on your posts to be affiliate links, and there is a browser extension that makes it easy to grab an affiliate link from any page you’re on.
 It’s nice not to have to join a ton of networks but still get affiliate benefits from sites.

-- MediaVine – I started with MediaVine in fall 2016 and absolutely love them.
-They are free to join and accept over 30K pageviews/month.
+- MediaVine – I started with Mediavine in fall 2016 and absolutely love love love them.
+They are free to join and accept sites with over 30K pageviews/month.
 You can tailor your ad settings as you wish and their customer service is phenomenal.
-I was with Monumetric before and experienced many issues and poor customer service so I was happy to find MediaVine.
-If you’re big enough to get on with AdThrive though, definitely go that route, but for smaller sites, MediaVine is amazing.
+I was with Monumetric before and experienced many issues and poor customer service so I was happy to find Mediavine.
+Another highly recommended network is AdThrive if your pageviews are high enough.